 Have your say on the campaign here.

-Mosman Council together with Hornsby, North Sydney, Lane Cove, Ku-ring-gai, Northern Beaches, Ryde and Willoughby Councils in partnership with the Roads & Maritime Services (RMS) in April will re-launch the pedestrian campaign called – Distracted…?
+Mosman Council together with Hornsby, North Sydney, Lane Cove, Ku-ring-gai, Northern Beaches, Ryde and Willoughby Councils in partnership with the Roads & Maritime Services (RMS) re-launched the pedestrian campaign called – Distracted…? in April 2017.

 The Distracted…? campaign aims to reduce pedestrian crashes and challenge pedestrians to take responsibility for their own safety when crossing the road.
 The campaign urges pedestrians to concentrate on the road before stepping off the kerb.